Horses Indigenous to India? What Archaeological and Literary Evidences Say!

 The above painting is of another native riding a horse.
 He may either be ready for hunting or for battle.
 Our ancestors were hunters thousands of years ago.
 This painting has also been proven to be from the pre-historic period dating back to several thousand years.

 The pattern of both the paintings of horses with riders depicted above are similar to those paintings of dancers and hunters dating back to Mesolithic era and beyond.
-And the Mesolithic era dates back to beyond 20,000 years.
+And the Mesolithic era dates back to around 20,000 years maximum.
 Where does the question about outsiders (projected to be Aryans by fake theorists) introducing horses to India in 1500 BCE arise?